faizanah/install-letsencrypt-free-ssl/README.md

     }
     ```
 - Adding it all to the configuration

-    Create a new configuration file with the command below.
+    Create a configuration file with the command below.
     ```
     $ sudo nano /etc/nginx/sites-enabled/mysite.com
     ```
-    This example configuration sets up a single site listening for HTTPS connections with the added security features as explained above.

-    * Replace `mysite.com` in the example underneath with your own domain.
+    - Replace `mysite.com` in the example underneath with your own domain.

     ```